Get

 Any dog can potentially get pancreatitis.
 There are no definitive causes for pancreatitis, though indiscretion with fatty foods does seem to be a factor for some pups.
 There are suggestions, as well, that some breeds such as miniature schnauzers, miniature poodles, and cocker spaniels may have a higher incidence of the disease.
 Likewise, female dogs are more prone to get pancreatitis than male dogs.
 Others believe that overweight and inactive dogs may also be at a higher risk.

 A variety of feeding options exist for dogs with pancreatitis, but skipping tuna might be the best choice.
-Instead, look for options that are either prescribed or recommended by your vet.
+Instead, look for options that are either prescribed or recommended by a vet.
 They might even work with you to suggest a homemade diet for your pup.

 See also: